Skip to main content

 You can backup the entire machine it’s running on, snapshot the VM (if it’s on a VM), or take a snapshot in HASS’s backups section in the settings.

-2. Shutdown Home Assistant Link to heading
+2. Shutdown Home Assistant

-In general it’s not a good idea to modify these core files while HASS is running.
+In general, it’s not a good idea to modify these core files while HASS is running.
 Since they aren’t supposed to be user-modifiable, HASS doesn’t expect them to be changed by anything other than itself and therefore may not handle it nicely if they are changed while it’s running.

-3. Modify the files Link to heading
+3. Modify the files

 There are many ways to access HASS’s config while it’s not running, but the easiest way will be SSH in most cases.